mmelaragno/Lucky-Api/README.md

 # Bugs
 - The type of username and password is "number", but it turns out that if I only pass number to it in the body of the request the tests fails.
 But on the other hand there is a note that says:
 "Username constrain -> first charachter is letter, contains at least one number and doesnt contain spaces" this note does not match the type mentioned above, so I also consider it a bug.

-- The ok status code of [GET] / api / auth / key is always 201, not 200 as detailed in the document.
+ NOTE: The ok status code of [GET] / api / auth / key is always 201, not 200 as detailed in the document.
+It is not a bug, but it does not match the document.
+I recommend updating it

 # Work breakdown structure
 In this project you will find the document wbs.xlsx.In the WBS diagram tab you will see the project tasks and the WBS hours tab, the hour estimate of each task.